droosma/blog/content/post/making-sense-or-unstructured-data/index.md

                    .Build();
 ```

-By adding multiple `AddAzureOpenAIChatCompletion` calls with a different `modelId` and `serviceId` you can configure the kernel to register different models which you can than use for different parts of the process.
+In this setup, we add multiple `AddAzureOpenAIChatCompletion` calls with different `modelId` and `serviceId`.
+This way, the kernel registers different models that you can use for various parts of your application.

-For the `IChatCompletionService` you can pass the `serviceId` to the `GetRequiredService` get the service like this:
+To use a specific model with `IChatCompletionService`, pass the serviceId when retrieving the service:

 ```csharp
 var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>("gpt-35");
 ```

-And for the `InvokePromptAsync` method you can adjust the `arguments` with `PromptExecutionSettings` where you can specify the `ModelId` like this:
+When you want to call `InvokePromptAsync`, you can specify which model to use by adjusting the `arguments` with `PromptExecutionSettings`:

 ```csharp
 var arguments = new KernelArguments(new PromptExecutionSettings{ModelId = "gpt-35"}) {{"content", contents}};
 ```

+By setting up your kernel like this, you can easily switch between models as needed, optimizing both performance and cost for different parts of your process.
+This flexibility allows you to tailor the application's AI capabilities to specific tasks, ensuring you get the best results without unnecessary expense.

 ## Conclusion